-With only 12 weeks (give or take) left of this pregnancy, I decided it was time to finish the nursery!
-As I’ve mentioned before, we wanted to go with a woodland theme this time.
+With only 12 weeks left in this pregnancy, I decided it was time to finish the nursery.
+We wanted to go with a woodland theme baby room this time.
 I love Aren’s mountain theme nursery, and I wanted to have fun painting again!
-I looked through Pinterest for some ideas, and I found some inspiration.
-Unfortunately, I didn’t find ANYTHING that told me step-by-step what to do!
-So of course, I just had to do it myself!
+I looked through Pinterest for some ideas, but I didn’t find ANYTHING that told me step-by-step what to do!
+So of course, I just had to do it myself.
 Here is my solution for a super easy DIY woodland baby nursery.

 DIY Woodland Baby Nursery Materials